kreitje/hms-testimonials/readme.txt

 3. Sidebar demonstration

 == Changelog ==

+= 2.0.8 =
+* Added word_limit to shortcodes and widgets.
+This limits the number of words shown on a testimonial.
+* Added char_limit to shortcodes and widgets.
+This limits the number of characters shown on a testimonial.
+* Allow loading testimonials through javascript.
+You MUST enable this option in the advanced settings area before using it.
+* Updated documentation

 = 2.0.7 =
 * Fixed a bug with WordPress MultiSite not showing testimonials in wp-admin